Matanyo/puppeteer-session1/README.md

 npm install
 ```

-4. try to run the puppeteer
+4. Try to run the puppeteer

 ```
 npm start